 - Nearly one in four residents say they would enjoy “organizing communities or neighbors around a local issue” (23%), or building “long-term movements for change” (22%).

-- Developing public policy is a favorite action for 21% of Oregonians and is especially favored among high-income Oregonians.
+- Developing public policy is a favorite activity for 21% of Oregonians and is especially favored among high-income Oregonians.

 Reported below are statistically significant subgroup differences between BIPOC and white Oregonians, urban and rural Oregonians, and age groups.
 Many of these differences are not major and are presented to inform public education and communications initiatives.